 Determining liability for a bicycle accident can be tricky.
 If a driver struck you while you were legally riding your bike, you would be entitled to collect from the at-fault driver’s insurance company.
 However, if the crash happened because of an unsafe roadway, you would need to take legal action against the city, county, or state responsible for maintaining that road.

-Contacting a trusted bicycle accident attorney immediately following your crash is the best way to protect your rights.
-The PARRIS team has nearly four decades of experience dealing with municipalities and insurance companies.
+Contacting a trusted bicycle accident lawyer immediately following your crash is the best way to protect your rights.
+The PARRIS team of Lancaster bicycle accident lawyers has nearly four decades of experience dealing with municipalities and insurance companies.
 We know their tactics and understand how to secure the compensation you need to recover.

 Let us take care of the legal battle while you focus on your recovery.
 Get a free case evaluation with PARRIS bicycle accident lawyers today.